dmacguigan/PhenoDelimit/README.md

 Variables 11-20 had a small range of group means (between 18 and 22) and large standard deviations (between 3 and 10).
 Thus, these variables are expected to be less informative about group membership.

-### step 1: K-means clustering, discriminant analysis of principal components, and run for CLUMPP
+### step 1: K-means clustering, discriminant analysis of principal components, and run CLUMPP
 Use CLUMPP to compare discriminant analysis assignment probabilities to each delimitation model.
 CLUMPP calculates `H'`, a matrix similarity metric bounded between 0 and 1.
 A value of 1 indicates a perfect match between two matrices.
 See [this paper in Bioinformatics](https://academic.oup.com/bioinformatics/article/23/14/1801/188285) for more info about the CLUMPP algorithm.